monleon96/kika/docs/source/user_guide/tutorials/mctal_files.rst

 Working with Energy-Integrated Data
 -----------------------------------

-For tallies with energy bins, MCNPy provides methods to access energy-integrated data:
+For tallies with energy bins, KIKA provides methods to access energy-integrated data:

 .. code-block:: python